massimoaria/pubmedR/README.md

  # $ AU_CO : chr  "NA" "NA" "NA" "NA" ...
  # $ AU1_CO: chr  "NA" "NA" "NA" "NA" ...
 ```
+Now, we can use some bibliometrix functions to get an overview of the bibliographic collection.

+First, we install and load the bibliometrix package:

 ``` r
 install.packages("bibliometrix")
 library(bibliometrix)
 ```

+Then, we use the biblioAnalysis and summary functions to perform a descriptive analysis of the data frame:

 ``` r
 results <- biblioAnalysis(M)